nostr-protocol/nostr/README.md

 - **Data storage**
   - For the network to stay healthy, there is no need for hundreds of active relays.
 In fact, it can work just fine with just a handful, given the fact that new relays can be created and spread through the network easily in case the existing relays start misbehaving.
 Therefore, the amount of data storage required, in general, is relatively less than Mastodon or similar software.
   - Or considering a different outcome: one in which there exist hundreds of niche relays run by amateurs, each relaying updates from a small group of users.
 The architecture scales just as well: data is sent from users to a single server, and from that server directly to the users who will consume that.
 It doesn't have to be stored by anyone else.
-In this situation, it is not a big burden for any single server to process updates from others and having amateur servers is not a problem.
+In this situation, it is not a big burden for any single server to process updates from others, and having amateur servers is not a problem.

 - **Video and other heavy content**
   - It's easy for a relay to reject large content, or to charge for accepting and hosting large content.
 When information and incentives are clear, it's easy for the market forces to solve the problem.